IBM/cp4d-deployment/selfmanaged-openshift/upi/azure/Readme.md

 ### Note:

-* This terraform script supports CPD 3.5 with OCP 4.6.13 version and storage type is nfs(currently).
+* This terraform script supports CPD 3.5 with OCP 4.6.13 version and storage type is NFS(currently).
 (Portworx will be supported in the next refresh)

 ### Steps to create Azure Service Principal